BNN-UPC/ignnition/docs_rst/mailing_list.rst

 **Devel**

-This is the mailing list for developers, or people interested into development aspects.
+This is the mailing list for developers or people interested into development aspects.

 `Subscribe <https://mail.ignnition.net/cgi-bin/mailman/listinfo/devel>`__

 **Users**

-This is the mailing list that provides the community-driven support.
+This is the mailing list that provides community-driven support.

 `Subscribe <https://mail.ignnition.net/cgi-bin/mailman/listinfo/users>`__